amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 - **Missing env file**: Run `./scripts/supabase/provision_lane_env.sh <lane>` on the runner.
 This regenerates `ops/supabase/lanes/<lane>.env` from the checked-in credentials.
 - **Weak password warning**: Update the password in `ops/supabase/lanes/credentials.env`, rerun the provisioning script, and redeploy.
 - **Compose failures**: Confirm Docker can pull the images referenced in `ops/supabase/lanes/latest-docker/docker-compose.yml`.
 If an upstream tag disappears, fetch a tagged release of the Supabase repository and rerun the provisioning helper so configuration files stay in sync.
-- **`role "postgres" does not exist` during deploy**: Supply the superuser credentials with `--pg-super-role/--pg-super-password` (or update `credentials.env`) and rerun the provisioning script so the workflow can recreate the missing lane role automatically.
-The helper never modifies the Supabase admin password, so the stored secret must match the database before re-running the deploy.
+- **`role "<pg-user>" does not exist` during deploy**: Supply the superuser credentials with `--pg-super-role/--pg-super-password` (or update `credentials.env`) and rerun the provisioning script so the workflow can recreate the missing lane role automatically.
+The helper expects the stored secrets to match the database before re-running the deploy.
 - **Kong not healthy**: Review logs via `docker compose --project-directory ops/supabase/lanes/latest-docker -f ops/supabase/lanes/latest-docker/docker-compose.yml logs kong` with the lane env sourced.
 - **Migrations stuck**: Check for lingering advisory locks with `SELECT pg_advisory_unlock_all();` in `psql`.